Shangqing School: Practices

 Shangqing Daoism has borrowed many concepts and beliefs from both the Celestial Masters as well as from Ge Hong’s alchemical tradition.
 However, the absorption of elixirs and other potions aimed to attain immortality was largely replaced in the Song period by internal alchemy that was more linked to meditation techniques (see the Zuowanglun).

 An emphasis was placed on personal meditation in the Shangqing school, unlike the ritualized system of the Celestial Masters.
 Shangqing meditation was largely a solitary affair, and focused on mental visualization of spirits and gods.
 There was also no requirement to meditate at a temple; one’s own home was fine.
 Deities lived inside the body and could provide good health if meditated upon.
 Each deity inhabited a different part of the body.
 Through studying the descriptions of deities in the canon, adepts would contemplate the inside of their body and maintain the deities in their proper place.
 This would ensure the body’s durability.
 While it began as a school centered on the individual, the school changed progressively until talismans and rituals became a more important aspect.

+Some members of the school during the time of its apocalypticism believed those who would be saved would only be elite Daoists who previously used cultivation techniques or studied them in attempts to become xian.
+Members of the school in the afterlife were thought to be able to aid their living counterparts.

 Pantheon

 The main god of the Shangqing School is known as the Venerable Sovereign, the first of the Three Pure Ones.
 The pantheon included gods that could be turned to for help, ones that could be revered and others that could be commanded.
 As described by Tao Hongjing, the pantheon occupied twenty-eight pages in Shangqing texts, but the most important deities are scarcely mentioned.
 The canon mostly contains information about the gods that lived within the body.

+There are at least eight heavens in Shangqing Daoism, although six of them are evil and demonic.
+One of them gives its name to the school and has many immortals within it.